 Woolf, Wolves, and Us

-Melkon Charchoglyan & James Soderholm
+Melkon Charchoglyan & Dr. Soderholm

 MC: I love the dinner scene in To the Lighthouse.
 How everyone gropes to understand one another but never quite does; the resulting tension; the huge distance between the characters' perspicacious thoughts, feelings, and the disappointing or reticent way those thoughts and feelings play out in the real world (like when you're dreaming – a punch that never lands, no matter how hard you swing).
 And the crowning moment at the end, when Mrs Ramsay realises that everything before her has already lost its immediacy and become crystallised as ‘the past’, which turns out to be in part a comforting thought, because although the dinner – the human connection – has not succeeded, it will at least exist in the comforts of memory (better to be remembered for something than not at all?).
 I wonder if there's enough meat on the bone for a conversation here.